Siki-cloud/PairCFR/README.md

 ## Introduction

 Here we provide the data including counterfactually augmented data for our methods and back_translation augmented data for comparison methods over sentiment analysis and natural language inference tasks, and codes including design of all models and combined function of contrastive and cross-entropy loss.
+More details can be seen in our [paper](https://arxiv.org/pdf/2406.06633).

 ## Data
 we use human-in-loop counterfactually augmented data provided by (Kaushik et al.,2019). [counterfactually-augmented-data](https://github.com/acmi-lab/counterfactually-augmented-data.git).